➤ Arrival in Komsomolsk-on-Amur

 ➤ Meet and greet at the train station

 ➤ Transfer to the hotel, check-in and rest

 ➤ The local museum // First City Builders’ Monument // Memorial Complex – “Eternal Flame” // Cathedral // GULAG monument // Gagarin Monument // Lenin Square & Lenin monument // the House with a spire

 The location of exquisite natural beauty, this town was settled on a bend in the wide Amur River.
 Amur flows eastwards from the Siberian hinterland (where it delineates a large part of the border between Russia and China) turns north at Khabarovsk and empties into the Sea of Okhotsk.
 The riverfront could be pleasant enough in summer.
 But a more inhospitable environment for human settlement could hardly be imagined.
 The city has recorded temperatures ranging from 38o C in summer to –47o C in winter.
 Seven months of the year the town is under snow and ice.

-Komsomolsk was a Stalinist industrial colony, an enterprise more akin to the tsarist colonisation of Siberia than to socialist construction.
+Komsomolsk was a Stalinist industrial colony, an enterprise more akin to the tsarist colonization of Siberia than to socialist construction.
 However, when it was founded in 1932 it was promoted as a part of the grand project to build Soviet industry at an accelerated pace.
-This was the period of Stalin’s forced collectivisation of agriculture and rapid industrialisation, both carried through at a staggering human cost.
+This was the period of Stalin’s forced collectivization of agriculture and rapid industrialization, both carried through at a staggering human cost.